omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. tip::

-   The Python documentation uses maximally 80 characters per line except a few special cases (tables, hyperlinks, code samples), when it is allowed to exceed this limit.
+   Python documentation uses maximally 80 characters per line except a few special cases (tables, hyperlinks, code samples), when it is allowed to exceed this limit.